 Report suspicious activity

-You can help protect our border by reporting unusual activity on land, at sea and around our coast – or in your workplace if it’s within a Customs-controlled Area.
+You can help protect New Zealand by reporting unusual activity in your community and around our coast - or in your workplace if it’s within a Customs-controlled Area (CCA).

 Your tip can make a difference